isfaaghyth/Rak/README.md

 # Rak
 Rak is a data Storage Library for Android (NoSQL) using Kryo.
-I was inpirated by the dish-rack (dish structure are neatly arranged).
+I was inpirated by Paper-Lib mechanism and also the dish-rack (dish structure are neatly arranged).

 [![](https://jitpack.io/v/isfaaghyth/Rak.svg)](https://jitpack.io/#isfaaghyth/Rak)